MichaelKentBurns/BibleModel/ObjectModel/Validation.md

-     getTitle()$ String // returns the title of the validation setTestSubject(Object objectBeingValidate)$ // sets the title and returns this getTestSubject()   Object   // returns the object validated getErrors()    Object // returns a list of all errored properties addError( String propertyName, Object error )
+     getTitle()$ String // returns the title of the validation setTestSubject(Object objectBeingValidate)$ // sets the title and returns this getTestSubject()   Object   // returns the object validated getValids()    Object // returns a list of all valid properties addValid( String propertyName, Object note )
+            note can be a string, or other object. removeValid(propertyName)  // removes any valid note for propertyName getErrors()    Object // returns a list of all errored properties addError( String propertyName, Object error )
             error can be a string, or an Error or other exception.